ToniDarodda/react-native-template/README.md

    The app will be available on your emulator or device.

-### API Documentation

-Documentation for API endpoints is available at `http://localhost:3000/api`.

 ## 🧪 Testing

 To run the tests, use the following command: